Inter-Cities Fairs Cup: Spanish era

 The 1961–62 season saw the rules amended to allow three teams from each country to enter.
-The "one city, one team" rule was temporarily abandoned and two teams represented each of Edinburgh, Milan, and Barcelona (respectively Hibernian and Heart of Midlothian, Internazionale and A.C.
+The "one city, one team" rule was abandoned and two teams represented each of Edinburgh, Milan, and Barcelona (respectively Hibernian and Heart of Midlothian, Internazionale and A.C.
 Milan, and FC Barcelona and RCD Espanyol).
 This increase in teams resulted in Spanish teams continuing to dominate the competition.
-FC Barcelona were now regularly joined by Valencia CF and Real Zaragoza.
+FC Barcelona were now regularly joined by Valencia CF and Zaragoza.
 These three clubs won the competition six times between them from 1958 to 1966.
 The Fairs Cup saw three all-Spanish finals in 1962, 1964, and 1966.
 The 1962 final saw Valencia CF beat FC Barcelona 7–3 on aggregate and in 1963 they retained the title after beating Dinamo Zagreb with a 4–1 aggregate score.
-They reached their third final in 1964 but lost 2–1 to Real Zaragoza in a single game at the Camp Nou.
+They reached their third final in 1964 but lost 2–1 to Zaragoza in a single game at the Camp Nou.

 The 1965 tournament saw a record entry of 48 teams, testimony to the growing status of the Fairs Cup.
 It also produced only the second final not to feature a Spanish team.
 Ferencvárosi TC of Hungary beat Juventus in another single-game final.
 The 1966 competition attracted attention for all the wrong reasons.
 Chelsea were pelted with rubbish at Roma and Leeds United fought a bruising encounter with Valencia CF which ended with three dismissals.
-Leeds also had Johnny Giles sent off in the semi-final against Real Zaragoza.
-The final saw FC Barcelona beat Real Zaragoza 4–3 on aggregate.
+Leeds also had Johnny Giles sent off in the semi-final against Zaragoza.
+The final saw FC Barcelona beat Zaragoza 4–3 on aggregate.